ronen567/just-the-docs/docs/linear-regression-new.md

 | 9   | 3       | 0.7        |
 | 10  | 5       | 1.3        |

-Till Here!
+Still now, these 2 features are not enough for a valid prediction of apartments pricess, nor is the number of the example points.
+But that doesn't matter at this point.
+Anyway, with n<=2, it is still possible to present the datapoints and the predictor graphically, as shown in Figure 2.

-Needless to note again that these 2 features are not enough to predict apartments pricess, nor is the number of the example points.
-But that doesn't matter at this point, while it will not be possible to graphically display the datapoints for n>2.
+Figure 2 presents the listed above dataset examples, (see x marker points), and based on those points, it presents a linear predictor points, which where  calculated with the predictor expression of Eq.
+3, which is same as Eq.
+1, but with n=2.

-Let's look at the graphical presentation of table 2's graphical presentation.
-Figure 2 presents the above dataset examples - those points have the x marker.
-Based on those points, a linear predictor was calculated, as epressed by Eq.
-3 - same like Eq.
-1, but with n=2:
+As before,  i=1:m, where m=11 is the number of examples.
+Nore that the Linear Predictor's calculated \hat{y^{(i)}}  points, are located on the colored presented surface of Fig 2.

 #### Eq.
 3: